oracle-livelabs/analytics-ai/common-labs/basic-data-visualization/basic-data-visualization.md

 * Sample Order Lines DS dataset

-## Task 1: Basic data visualization
+## Task 1: Basic Data Visualization
 In this section, you will upload the Sample Order Lines DS and apply data transformations to enhance your dataset.

 1. Log in to your Oracle Analytics instance.